mreinstein/node-gearman/README.md

 # grab a job when the server signals one is available
 worker.on 'NOOP', ->
 	worker.grabJob()

+# connect to the gearman server
+worker.connect ->
 	# register the functions this worker is capable of
 	worker.addFunction 'upper'

 	# tell the server the worker is going to sleep, waiting for work
 	worker.preSleep()
 ```